 - Domain: This is the top layer for authority and resource control supported by Backend.AI.
 For companies or organizations, you can view domains as an affiliate and set up per-domain (or per-affiliate) permissions and resource policies.
 Users should belong to only one domain, and can create sessions or do some other jobs only in their own domain.
 A domain can have one domain admin or more, who can set policies within the domain or manage sessions.
 For example, if you set the total amount of resources available in a domain, the resources of all containers created by users in the domain cannot be greater than the amount set.

-- Groups: A hierarchy belonging to a domain.
-Multiple groups can exist in one domain.
-You can think of a group as a project unit.
-A user can belong to multiple groups (or projects) at the same time within a domain.
-Compute sessions must belong to one group, and users can only create sessions within their own groups.
-Domain admins can set policies or manage sessions for groups within the domain.
-For example, if you set the total amount of resources available within a group, the resources in all containers created by users in the group cannot be greater than the amount set.
+- Projects: A hierarchy belonging to a domain.
+Multiple projects can exist in one domain.
+You can think of a project as a project working unit.
+A user can belong to multiple projects at the same time within a domain.
+Compute sessions must belong to one project, and users can only create sessions within their own projects.
+Domain admins can set policies or manage sessions for projects within the domain.
+For example, if you set the total amount of resources available within a project, the resources in all containers created by users in the project cannot be greater than the amount set.

 - Image: Each container has a pre-installed language-specific runtime and various computational frameworks.
 The state of such snapshots before they are executed is called an image.
 You can choose to run an image provided by the cluster admin or create your own image with the software you want to use and ask the admin to register it.